General Cleaning vs Deep Cleaning – Important Differences

 • Floor stripping and waxing

 Deep cleaning of hard surface floors and carpets such as floor stripping and waxing and carpet deep cleaning.
+Maintaining cleanliness is an ongoing process that requires periodic deep cleaning to preserve comfort and hygiene.

 Classroom floor stripping and waxing